SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 ssh -p 2222 admin@localhost
 ```

-For persons who are unfamiliar with the Solace PubSub+ message broker, or would prefer an administration application, the SolAdmin management application is available.
+If you are unfamiliar with the Solace PubSub+ message broker, or would prefer an administration application, the SolAdmin management application is available.
 For more information on SolAdmin see the [SolAdmin page](http://dev.solace.com/tech/soladmin/).
 To get SolAdmin, visit the Solace [download page](http://dev.solace.com/downloads/) and select the OS version desired.
-Management IP will be the Public IP associated with youe GCE instance and port will be 8080 by default.
+The Management IP will be the Public IP associated with youe GCE instance and the port will be 8080 by default.

 This can also be mapped to individual message brokers in the cluster via port-forward: